Troubleshooting connection to Microsoft 365

 -

 Click Start (or press the Windows flag key).
-The windows start menu or start screen should appear.
+The windows start menu or start screen appears.

 -